Search

 On paper, your business might be doing well but the reality is that you have a cash shortfall.

-You could approach the bank for a loan but this requires offering security through either business or personal assets but this can often take time.
+You could approach the bank for a business loan but this requires offering security through either business or personal assets but this can often take time.

 So you turn to an invoice factoring company.